 Homemade soup is a great way to use up veg that’s past it’s best and if you don’t have time to cook it there and then just freeze the veg raw and defrost it when you do.
 It will have gone a bit mushy from being frozen but once it’s blended it makes no difference.
 You can also freeze the soup in individual portions after it’s cooked.

-Similarly smoothies with fruit that’s past it’s best or you could freeze the fruit for the next time you’re baking.
+Similarly smoothies can be made with fruit past it’s best or you could freeze the fruit for the next time you’re baking.

 I’ve recently discovered the joy of pickling, which is so simple you’ll wonder why you haven’t done it before.
 You can pickle pretty much anything with a 3:2:1 mix of vinegar-water-sugar.
 Just google for recipes.

-I’ve also become very good at streamlining recipes so that I’m using the same ingredient in each.
+I’ve become very good at streamlining recipe ingredients in order to use the same ingredients across a few recipes.
 For example our curries use the same vegetables as our stir-fries.
 That way we don’t end up with half a pepper or tin of butter beans languishing in the veg drawer.

 Plan for Schedule Changes

 I find it great to have some frozen or canned / jarred veg on hand for those days when your best laid plans go out the window.
 I find that this leads to less food waste overall than overbuying in the expectation that you’ll be able to cook it all during the week.
-You can get frozen veg cardboard but I’ve just learned in the cardboard is impregnated with plastic and therefore recyclable.
-So the best option is to buy fresh and freeze but if that’s not feasible buy in plastic bags in the knowledge that a little bit of plastic is better than a lot of food waste.
+The package-free option is to buy the veg fresh to cook and freeze yourself, but if that’s not feasible buy in plastic bags in the knowledge that a little bit of plastic is better than a lot of food waste.
+You can get frozen veg in cardboard boxes but beware most frozen food cardboard boxes are impregnated with plastic, so possibly better than plastic bags but not plastic free.

 You’d be surprised at all the things you can freeze including whipped cream, mashed potato, cooked rice, grated cheese and raw eggs.
-And if it’s something that you’re going to have to throw out anyway, why not have a go at freezing it.
-What have you got to lose?
-I freeze things in old glass jam & mustard jars.
-Just remember to leave a large gap at the top for expansion and to label it.
+If you’re not sure if something will freeze well, just have a go.
+If you were going to through it out anyway then nothings lost if it doesn’t work out.
+I freeze things in metal lunchboxes, old takeaway containers and reused jars.
+When freezing liquids remember to leave a large gap at the top for expansion, and don’t use containers that narrow towards the top -It can be impossible to get things out of them.
+Also be sure to label items.
 Nothing worse that taste testing strange blobs of food!

-We also freeze sliced bread fresh from the shop in cotton produce bags and then just defrost as we go.
-I make school lunches with frozen bread, which slowly defrost by lunchtime keeping the contents cool.
+We also freeze sliced bread fresh from the shop in cotton produce bags and just defrost as we need.
+I actually make school lunches with frozen bread, which slowly defrosts by lunchtime keeping the contents cool.

-Most of us have developed a habit for snacking which can increase the problem of leftovers at dinner time.
-Avoid snacking at least 2 hours before your dinner.
-Not only will your dinner taste better (hunger is the best sauce) you’ll end up with less waste.
+Most of us have snack throughout the day which can increase the problem of leftovers at dinner time.
+Not snacking at least 2 hours before your dinner not only makes your dinner taste better (hunger is the best sauce) it’ll result in less leftovers.

-An easy way to avoid food waste is to start with right portion size.
-Here’s a helpful guide I came across a few years ago
+An easy way to avoid food waste is to start with the right portion size.
+Here’s a helpful guide to help you do that.

 - Pasta – 100g per adult, about 60g for a primary-school-age child.